Fundcraft Publishing

 - Book genre:

-- Community Cookbook
+- Community & Junior League

 Cornucopia: A Collection of Recipes is a fundraising community cookbook created by members of Winton Forest Church in Forest Park, Ohio—a joint ministry of the Episcopal Church and the United Church of Christ.
 This 1978 comb‑bound collection gathers beloved dishes contributed by congregants, each recipe credited to its original cook, preserving the flavor and fellowship of the church community.